apache/pulsar-site/contribute/develop-triage.md

 Pulsar improvement proposal (PIP) has its own [workflow](https://github.com/apache/pulsar/blob/master/wiki/proposals/PIP.md).

+### Closing Issues

+Stale issues coming from years ago are hardly handled today.
+Also, a huge issue backlog decreases the passion a contributor spends time on issue triaging.

+Here are several common reasons to close issues especially stale ones that you can use to judge:

+* If a bug report is associated with [unmaintained versions](release-policy.md#Supported-Versions), and it can hardly or cannot be reproduced on maintained versions, you can close the issue with comment "Closing as stale.
+If it's still relevant to maintained versions, feel free to open a new issue."
+* If an enhancement ticket gets stale for over a year and no one seems working on it, you can close the issue with comment "Closing as stale and no one worked on it.
+Please open a new issue if you volunteer to do it."
+* If a user question is answered in the thread, you can close the issue with comment "Closing as answered"; otherwise, you can [convert the issue to a discussion](https://docs.github.com/en/discussions/managing-discussions-for-your-community/managing-discussions#transferring-a-discussion) under the Q&A category.
+* If an open issue is already resolved on master or is duplicate to another issue, you can directly close the issue with those resolutions.
+* Due to historical reasons, some issues are about multilingual clients (C++, Go, Python) or other components moved out to their separate repositories.
+You can [transfer the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/transferring-an-issue-to-another-repository) to the corresponding repository, or close it with comment "Closing as stale.
+The development of {the specific module} is permantly moved to {the separate repository}.
+Please open a new issue there if it's still relevent."

+### Re-Evaluating Closed Issues

 ### Finding an Issue You Can Help With

 If you want to help with triaging, you might also want to search for issues in modules for which you have a working knowledge.
 Search for the name of a module in the issue tracker, filter by `component/*` label, or use the [advanced search](https://github.com/search/advanced) to find these issues.